Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Optimal Control Problems with Divergence-Based Regularization

-with \textit{discount factor} $\gamma \in (0,1)$ and a user-specified $Q \in \Sym_+(\R; d)$.
-To regularize control effort, we penalize deviations between the controller and and uncontrolled conditional state-transition distributions.
+with \textit{discount factor} $\gamma \in (0,1)$ and a user-specified $Q \in \Sym_+(\R; n)$.
+To regularize the control effort, we penalize deviations between the controller's conditional state-transition distribution and the uncontrolled conditional state-transition distribution.
 Specifically, we add a divergence-based regularization term comparing